Volue-Public/energy-smp-docs/docs/mesh/rest-api/introduction.md

 The API requires session-based operations:

-1. **CreateSession** - Initialize a session with Mesh
+1. **CreateSession** - Initialise a session with Mesh
 2. Perform operations (queries/writes) using the sessionId
 3. **Commit** or **Rollback** changes if writes were made
 4. **CloseSession** - End the session

-Exception: When configuration parameter `AutoAddSession` is `true` (testing only), sessions are automatically created per operation.
+Exception: When the configuration parameter `AutoAddSession` is `true` (testing only), sessions are automatically created per operation.

 ## Security Architecture

-Supports three security models (using configuration parameter `SecurityModel`):
+Supports three security models (using the configuration parameter `SecurityModel`):

 - **None**: No authentication
 - **OAuth2**: JWT bearer tokens validated and forwarded to Mesh